Wood Element in Feng Shui Design

 Qualities Associated With Wood Energy

-We associated the wood element with a variety of positive qualities.
-These are some of the characteristics that you can engender in your life with wood energy.
+We associate the wood element with a variety of positive qualities.
+These are some of the characteristics that wood energy can bring into your life:

 - Growth – Wood energy promotes growth and expansion in all areas of your life, personal as well as professional.